 Offer Disappearing incentives

 I’ve mentioned earlier how most people would rather see your live streams after your stream is over.
-In the age of Netflix and binge watching, people’s viewing habit is more situated to consuming content at their own pace.
-For people to tune into your live casts, you need to incentivize them with discounts, coupons and/or special offers that will last as long as the live stream does.
+In the age of Netflix and binge-watching, people’s viewing habit is more situated to consuming content at their own pace.
+For people to tune into your live casts, you need to incentivize them with discounts, coupons, and/or special offers that will last as long as the live stream does.

 Get guests and influencers

 Multiply your viewership by adding influencers and guests when you go live.
-Having a guest can add more value to your content and has the potential to draw in your guest’s followers in as well.
+Having a guest can add more value to your content and has the potential to draw in your guest’s followers as well.
 Tag your guests in the stream to let their followers know that your guest is currently live with you.
 Additionally, you should also request that they share the feed in their social media handles for added exposure.

 A few parting words before I Sign-off

 Trends come and go but we need to watch out for the ones that could become a practice.
 In the coming months and probably years, businesses will have to rely on live streaming as a major source of content.
 Without signs of the Covid-19 cases flattening yet, we can expect the lockdown to carry on for a few more months and a few more for life to get back to normal.
-During this time, movement might be restricted and there could be significant shifts in the economy.
-Given this conditions, Live streaming is the most convenient and cost effective way to engage customers.
+During this time, the movement might be restricted and there could be significant shifts in the economy.
+Given these conditions, Live streaming is the most convenient and cost-effective way to engage customers.